Revela: Dense Retriever Learning via Language Modeling: Experiments

 \paragraph{Experimental Details} For both retrievers and LMs, we apply LoRA with a rank of 256.
-Training uses the temperature $\tau$ $1\mathrm{e}{-4}$, the small constant $\epsilon$ $1\mathrm{e}{-6}$, a learning rate of $1\mathrm{e}{-4}$, and 100 warmup steps, following the WarmupDecayLR schedule.
-We train on 4× A100 80GB GPUs with a gradient accumulation step size of 8.
+Training uses the temperature $\tau$ $1\mathrm{e}{-4}$, a learning rate of $1\mathrm{e}{-4}$, and 100 warmup steps, following the WarmupDecayLR schedule.
+We train on 4 A100 80GB GPUs with a gradient accumulation step size of 8.
 Passages are truncated to 160 tokens, and bf16 mixed precision is enabled.
-We finetune the models for one epoch, therefore, there are 10,000 steps on Wikipedia and around 11,000 steps on code-related texts.
+We finetune the models for one epoch, namely, there are 10,000 steps on Wikipedia (\raisebox{-0.5ex}{\textasciitilde} 44 hours) and around 11,000 steps on code-related texts (\raisebox{-0.5ex}{\textasciitilde} 48 hours).
+During inference, the max token length of queries and documents is 2048.
+For more details of the experimental setups, please refer to \cref{appendix:setups}.

-Specifically, when calculating the similarity between chunks derived from Wikipedia, we follow REPLUG—using only the first half of the chunk to compute similarity with other chunks.
-This design is motivated by the inferential semantics inherent in natural language retrieval tasks.
-In contrast, for code retrieval tasks, we retain the full chunk when computing similarity, as these tasks rely more heavily on precise semantic matching compared to natural language.